 Designing Brand Identity With Structure & Processes

-In this article I am joined by with Rob Meyerson and Robin Goffman about Designing Brand Identity with structure & processes
+In this episode I am joined by Rob Meyerson and Robin Goffman about Designing Brand Identity with structure & processes

 Now Rob & Robin were heavily involved in the 6th edition of Alina Wheeler's classic book, Designing Brand Identity, which has become a staple for brand identity designers and their processes since 2002.